 Pumpkin puree.
 This pumpkin bread is so flavorful and moist, thanks to one cup of pumpkin puree.
 Careful that you don't accidentally grab a can of pumpkin pie filling at the grocery store.
 Wondering what to do with the rest of the can?
 Try this pumpkin angel food cake or these fun little pumpkin gingersnap bites!

 Bob’s Red Mill 1-to-1 Gluten Free Baking Flour.
 For gluten-free baking, Bob’s Red Mill 1-to-1 (in the blue bag) is the gluten-free flour to get.
 The stuff in the red bag will not work because it doesn’t have xanthan gum — which is necessary to keep this gluten-free pumpkin bread from getting gummy, oddly enough.

 Pumpkin pie spice.
 There's plenty of pumpkin spice in this bread, which add tons of warm flavor.
 If you realize you’re all out, no problem!
 It’s so easy to make your own with my recipe for pumpkin spice.

 Turbinado sugar.
 A sprinkle of raw turbinado sugar adds a crispy top to the pumpkin bread.
 If you’d rather not have any refined sugars, you can skip this.

 Prepare a loaf pan with parchment paper.
 This will make removing the pumpkin bread from the pan easier, and help it to brown more evenly.

-Bake for 50-60 minutes or until a toothpick inserted in the center comes out clean, or it reaches 195-200 degrees.
+Bake for 40-50 minutes or until a cake tester or toothpick inserted in the center comes out clean, or it reaches an internal temperature of 195-200 degrees.